 A car accident, even with minor injuries, can cause a great deal of trauma to your body.
 Most people expect to experience soreness for a few days after an accident, even if they did not suffer injuries severe enough to require a trip to the emergency room.
-When that soreness does appear, however, you want it to go away as soon as possible.
+However, when that soreness does appear, you want it to go away as soon as possible.

 Average Recovery Time

 After a minor fender bender, most people experience mild soreness for a few days to a few weeks.
 If you saw the accident coming, you might have tensed up, which probably caused more trauma to muscles, tendons, and ligaments than had you not had time to tense up before the collision.
 Many accident victims struggle with soreness for up to six weeks after a car accident.

 - Bruising.
 In a car accident, you may end up with several bruises.
 Many car accident victims display impressive bruises from the seat belt, airbags, or items inside the car.
 You may have bruises on your torso or face as well as on your limbs.
 Bruising often seems to heal very slowly, especially when you anxiously await the return of your usual appearance.
 Deep bruises may take longer to heal; however, you should notice significant improvement from bruising experienced during a car accident within about six weeks.

 Other, more serious injuries may take longer to heal.
 If you have broken bones, for example, you may need to wear a cast for six to eight weeks to allow the bones to heal.
-If you need surgery to repair those broken bones, the countdown to recovery may start with the surgery, rather than with the accident itself.
+If you need surgery to repair those broken bones, the countdown to recovery may start with the surgery rather than with the accident itself.

 When Should You Go Back to the Doctor?

 Many people go straight to the emergency room or an urgent care facility from the scene of a car accident.
 Some people, however, choose to avoid that trip for medical attention, whether because they are worried about the expense or feel that they do not have injuries serious enough to worry about medical treatment.

 - Pain does not resolve within six weeks after the accident.
-Minor soreness and stiffness often occur after a car accident, even one with no serious injuries.
+Minor soreness and stiffness often occur after a car accident, even with no serious injuries.
 If you notice pain and stiffness that fail to resolve more than six weeks after an accident, you should visit a doctor to have your injuries checked over.

 - You have pain that does not start to get better after about a week.
 You may expect some soreness after a car accident, and in many cases, that soreness can linger.
 If you experience pain that does not at least start to get better within a week of the accident, even if you did not notice pain that required a visit to the doctor at the scene of the accident, seek medical attention as soon as possible.

 - You experience shortness of breath.
 If you notice yourself getting short of breath after performing normal activities, make sure you seek medical attention.
-Chest contusions can cause serious damage to your heart and lungs, and broken ribs could puncture a lung.
+Chest contusions can cause serious damage to your heart and lungs, and broken ribs can puncture a lung.
 Seeking medical attention can help ensure that you do not cause further damage to your body.

 - You notice dizziness or nausea.
 You may notice dizziness or nausea after standing for a prolonged time or when standing up quickly.
-Pay attention to those symptoms, especially if they seem to worsen instead of getting better, as they could indicate a serious medical problem.
+Pay attention to those symptoms, especially if they seem to worsen instead of getting better, as they can indicate a serious medical problem.

-When Your Injuries Show up Well After the Accident
+When Your Injuries Show up Well After the Accident?

 You might have walked away from the accident scene, only to discover a broken bone well after the accident.
 Many people fail to notice serious injuries, including the full extent of injuries from chest contusions, until a day or two after the accident, when swelling occurs and pain sets in.

 When your injuries show up well after the accident, you may wonder how to seek compensation for medical expenses and pain and suffering related to those injuries.
-Keep these steps in mind: